AniruddhaMandal/Stocker/README.md

 ```console
     $ pip install requirements.txt
 ```
-You are recomented to use a virtual environment.
+You are recommended to use a virtual environment.
-3. On Linux run the `run.py` with python on the terminal.
-Same could be done with Windows or simply double click on the run.py.
+3. On Linux run the `run.py` with Python on the terminal.
+The same could be done with Windows or simply double-click on the run.py.
 4. Open the localhost:5000 on your browser or, open the link provided on the terminal.
-(Which usualy looks like: `your_ip`:`5000`)
+(Which usually looks like: `your_ip`:`5000`)